 Why is individualism winning?

 Humans, I believe, are innately socialist.
 We evolved as social animals, in families, tribes, and larger social units.
-We're the dominant species because - in large part - we learned to cooperate on a large scale.
+We're the dominant species in large part because we learned to cooperate.

 I think that socialists are generally happier than individualists; they see life as an opportunity rather than a struggle.